-In the end, we never made it to Rimini and Alba Adriatica became one of our favourite Italian coastal towns.
+In the end, we never made it to Rimini, and Alba Adriatica became one of our favourite Italian coastal towns.
 We like it so much that we’ve explored the idea of getting a place here.
 After all, it’s good to live where you are comfortable.

-Limone sul Garda
+Limone Sul Garda

-A short boat ride across the lake from Limone sul Garda lies the picturesque town of Malcesine.
+A short boat ride across the lake from Limone Sul Garda lies the picturesque town of Malcesine.
 It was here that the writer Goethe stopped by during his Italian journey in 1786 and was suspected of being an Austrian spy by the local officials.
 I guess that’s what you get for sketching pictures of the castle in those days.

 This history of Malcesine goes back to the Etruscans, around 500 BC.
 With many rulers over the centuries, it finally became part of the Kingdom of Italy in 1866.
 Throw in a medieval fortification, a castle with stunning views and Malcesine looks like something out of a picture book.

+It’s not hard to see why it’s become one of our favourite Italian coastal towns.
 If picturesque medieval towns aren’t your thing, you can take the cable car to the top of Monte Baldo, 1750 metres (5,741 feet) above sea level.

 The journey is broken up into two stages, each in a different cable car.
-The top is also accessible by a trail, if you’re determined to take your experience to another level.
+The top is also accessible by a trail if you’re determined to take your experience to another level.
 Depending on the weather, the views are either spectacular or obstructed by clouds.

 Not to be confused with Ostia Antica, Ostia is a resort town with a great vibe not too far from Rome.
 Just as the Ancient Romans used Ostia Antica as a port and seaside escape, many Romans today spend their summer holidays here.

 We also love that it’s close to the archeological site of Ostia Antica and everything Rome has to offer.
-After all, the proximity to Roman ruins is a big plus for us and the beach doesn’t hurt either.
+After all, the proximity to Roman ruins is a big plus for us, and the beach doesn’t hurt either.
 It’s not surprising that Ostia makes it onto our list of our favourite Italian coastal towns.

 It also makes the list of our favourite Italian coastal towns.
-Beach time, especially during the hot summers, is like a national sport for Italians and they come here to play.
+Beach time, especially during the hot summers, is like a national sport for Italians, and they come here to play.

 The stunning views of the Tyrrhenian Sea make this a top spot on our list of our favourite Italian coastal towns.
 Having been to Ravello twice, it’s hard to believe that most people travelling to the Amalfi Coast never make it there.

-For me, Venice makes the list of favourite Italian coastal towns because of its beauty, history and uniqueness.
+For me, Venice makes the list of our favourite Italian coastal towns because of its beauty, history and uniqueness.
 I love strolling the streets of Venice and getting lost among the many canals, alleys and piazzas.
 Each turn is a discovery and a glimpse into the past.

-To truly appreciate Venice, you need to see it from water and on land.
+To truly appreciate Venice, you need to see it from water and land.
 During the day and after dark.
 In pure sunshine, under clouds and during rain.
 With each, you get a different side of Venice.
-When you get tired of looking at it, stop for a bite to eat, because the food here is amazing.
+When you get tired of looking at it, stop for a bite to eat because the food here is amazing.

 Italian coastal towns beyond the list

-Were you familiar with all our favourite Italian coastal towns?
+Are you familiar with all our favourite Italian coastal towns?
 Do you have any of your own?
 Let me know.